-NOTE: Universities and university-based research institutes are not eligible to participate as the host partner organization.

-16. Question: Can I partner with more than one host partner organization, if one is considered the main host partner (e.g. primary supervisor, provides the funds, hosts the fellow), and the other provides expertise?
+- 16. Question: Are university-affiliated hospitals eligible host partner organizations?
+Response: Yes.
+University-affiliated hospitals are eligible host partner organizations.
+However, as per the Eligibility section of the funding opportunity, universities and university-based research institutes are not eligible to participate as the host partner organization. - 17.
+Question: Can I partner with more than one host partner organization, if one is considered the main host partner (e.g. primary supervisor, provides the funds, hosts the fellow), and the other provides expertise?